 Subsequent steps start the migration via Ansible.

-Plan for a 24-hour wait after the setup-mtu-t1 step to allow VMs to catch up with the new MTU size.
+Plan for a 24-hour wait after the reduce-dhcp-t1 step to allow VMs to catch up with the new MTU size from the DHCP server.
 The default neutron ML2/OVS configuration has a dhcp_lease_duration of 86400 seconds (24h).

 Also, if there are instances using static IP assignment, the administrator should be ready to update the MTU of those instances to the new value of 8 bytes less than the ML2/OVS (VXLAN) MTU value.
 For example, the typical 1500 MTU network value that makes VXLAN tenant networks use 1450 bytes of MTU will need to change to 1442 under Geneve.
 Or under the same overlay network, a GRE encapsulated tenant network would use a 1458 MTU, but again a 1442 MTU for Geneve.